-We’re hoping for the latter, with computing manufacturers recently following a trend of cutting down the bezel for some gorgeous results.
+Such a move would make a lot of sense for Apple, especially following a wider trend of manufacturers cutting down the bezel for some gorgeous results.
 The Dell XPS 13 2020 laptop looks particularly glam with an ‘InfinityEdge’ display, and we’re hoping for similar results with the iMac, even as a desktop computer.

 Since current iMac screens already have outstanding specs, with resolution options climbing all the way up to 4K, we doubt Apple will make significant upgrades in this regard.
 There have been no rumours or reports to suggest otherwise, too.